 And... this white cupcake recipe should be a tradition, too.

 Here are some of the most frequently asked questions about homemade cupcakes.

 Can this recipe be made sugar free or gluten free (or...)

 I always recommend that the recipes on Restless Chipotle be made as they are written - at least the first time.
 After that you can tweak to fit your own needs.
 I've never tried to make these gluten free or sugar free so I can't really comment on whether or not substitutions will work.
 My best advice is to give it a try and see what happens.

 Can I substitute yogurt for the sour cream?

 Yes and no. If you substitute a whole milk Greek yogurt for the sour cream then it should be fine.
 You cannot substitute a low fat or nonfat yogurt for the sour cream in this recipe because they have stabilizers and will break down and become watery.
 Trust me - go with the sour cream.

-Do you have to use unsalted butter in a white cupcakes recipe?
+Do you have to use unsalted butter?